vaibhavgarg237/ezPointers/README.md

 ## Contributing

 We welcome and appreciate new contributions.
-All changes should be committed to `index.js` only.
+All changes should be committed to `*.js` files only.
 If you want to add new CSS/JS files please mention in Readme/create a new issue for reference.
 Before you open an issue please review below guidelines.

 #### Anyone